-- 4. Q. Is a political organization required to file Form 8871 if it does not know whether it will have annual gross receipts of \$25,000 or more for any taxable year? - A. A newly established political organization is not required to file Form 8871 if it reasonably anticipates that its annual gross receipts will be less than \$25,000 for its first six taxable years.
-However, if an organization, in fact, does have annual gross receipts of \$25,000 or more for any taxable year, it is required to file Form 8871 within 30 days of receiving \$25,000. - 5.Q.
-Is the separate segregated fund established under § 527(f)(3) by a § 501(c) organization required to file Form 8871? - A. A § 501(c) organization that is not prohibited from participating in political campaign activity has the option of conducting the activity itself or setting up a separate segregated fund.
-If the § 501(c) organization conducts the activity itself, it is subject to tax under § 527(f)(1) on the lesser of its investment income or the amount of its political expenditures, but it is not required to file Form 8871 pursuant to § 527(i)(5)(A).
-If the § 501(c) organization establishes a separate segregated fund, the fund is treated as a separate political organization under § 527(f)(3) and does not qualify for the exception under § 527(i)(5)(A).
-Therefore, unless it meets one of the other exceptions, the separate segregated fund is required to file Form 8871. - 6.
-Q. Is an organization that finances both federal and non-federal election activity required to file the Form 8871 notice? - A. As a general rule, any political organization (whether or not separately incorporated) that is organized and operated primarily for an exempt function under § 527(e)(2) (see Q&A-17) must file Form 8871 unless it meets one of the exceptions discussed above (see Q&A-3), one of which is being required to report under FECA as a political committee.
+4. Q. Is an organization that finances both federal and non-federal election activity required to file the Form 8871 notice?

+A. As a general rule, any political organization (whether or not separately incorporated) that is organized and operated for an exempt function under § 527(e)(2) (see Q&A-15) must file Form 8871 unless it meets one of the exceptions discussed above (see Q&A-3), one of which is being required to report under FECA as a political committee.
 An organization that finances election activity (within the meaning of FECA) for both federal and non-federal elections may establish a political committee to receive contributions and make expenditures for both federal and non-federal election activity.
 In that case, the organization must register as a political committee and comply with the FECA contribution limitations and reporting requirements.
 11 C.F.R.
 102.5(a)(1)(ii).
 Such an organization is, therefore, not required to file Form 8871.

 If, however, the organization sets up separate accounts to conduct its federal election activity and its non-federal election activity, the federal account is treated as a separate political committee that is required to register and report under FECA.
 11 C.F.R.
 102.5(a)(1)(i).
-The treatment of the federal account as a separate committee is consistent with the organizational requirements for political organizations under § 527, as discussed below in Q&A-12.
+The treatment of the federal account as a separate committee is consistent with the organizational requirements for political organizations under § 527, as discussed below in Q&A-10.
 Accordingly, the separate federal account is not required to file Form 8871.
 However, a separate nonfederal account is not required to register and report under FECA as a political committee.
 Therefore, a separate non-federal account that is described in § 527(e)(1) is required to file Form 8871.

-- 7. Q. Are political organizations that are required to report to state or local election agencies excepted from the notice requirement? - A. Section 527(i) does not except political organizations that file reports with state or local election agencies from the notice of status requirement.
-Therefore, unless the political organization meets one of the exceptions discussed above in Q&A-3, it must file Form 8871 with the Service. - 8.
-Q. When must the organization file Form 8871? - A. Form 8871 must be filed within 24 hours after the date on which the organization was established.
+- 5. Q. Are political organizations that are required to report to state or local election agencies excepted from the notice requirement? - A. Section 527(i) does not except political organizations that file reports with state or local election agencies from the notice of status requirement.
+Therefore, unless the political organization meets one of the exceptions discussed above in Q&A-3, it must file Form 8871 with the Service.

+6. Q. When must the organization file Form 8871?

+A. Form 8871 must be filed within 24 hours after the date on which the organization was established.
 See Notice 2000-36, 2000-33 I.R.B.
-173 for information about filing requirements for organizations in existence before July 30, 2000. - 9.
-Q. What are the methods of filing Form 8871?
+173, for information about filing requirements for organizations in existence before July 30, 2000.

+7. Q. What are the methods of filing Form 8871?

-- A. Section 527(i)(1)(A) requires that the organization file Form 8871 both electronically and in writing.
-Therefore, the methods for filing Form 8871 are as follows: - (a) Electronically via the Internal Revenue Service Internet Web Site (IRS Web Site) at www.irs.gov./polorgs, and - (b) In writing by sending a signed copy of Form 8871 to the Internal Revenue Service Center, Ogden, UT 84201.
-An organization can fill in and print out the form from the IRS Web Site. - 10.
+A. Section 527(i)(1)(A) requires that the organization file Form 8871 both electronically and in writing.
+Therefore, the methods for filing Form 8871 are as follows:

+- (a) Electronically via the Internal Revenue Service Internet Web Site (IRS Web Site) at www.irs.gov./ bus\info/eo/pol-file.html, and - (b) In writing by sending a signed copy of Form 8871 to the Internal Revenue Service Center, Ogden, UT 84201.
+An organization can fill in and print out the form from the IRS Web Site. - 8.
 Q. Must an organization take any additional steps before filing Form 8871?

 A. Before filing Form 8871, the political organization must have its own employer identification number (EIN) even if it has no employees.
-To obtain an EIN, an organization must file Form SS-4, Application for Employer Identification Number, with the Service (see Q&A-52).
+To obtain an EIN, an organization must file Form SS-4, Application for Employer Identification Number, with the Service.
+The organization may obtain the EIN either by telephone or by mail.
+If the organization applies by telephone, it can obtain the EIN immediately.

-11.Q.
-What information must be provided in the Form 8871 notice?
+9. Q. What information must be provided in the Form 8871 notice?